 - Spend some time cleaning or decluttering your space.

-- Go to the park and read outside.
+- Go to the park and soak in some vitamin D. Or take a book.

 - Say “no” to more things.